fkuhl/pm-http-server/README.md

 ## URL = "/member/delete"
 request is  {"id":<id of Member to delete>}
-response is NOTFOUND if ID not found, or ID of deleted Member
+response is NOTFOUND if ID not found, or ID of deleted Member _THIS DOES NOT HANDLE REFERENCES!_

 ## URL = "/member/drop"
 request is  {} (needs to be not just nothing ) response is mere happiness

+## On return:
+1. Cut down Member to match the fields in pm-http-client and test current version with client.
+2. Create generic version of MemberProcessor.
+3. Generalize MemberProcessor to handle Households and Addresses.
+4. Begin building test client with UI.